Large Dutch Bank |Our Journey Towards Agility at Scale

 - Create ownership, do not tell people what to do, ask them to solve problems!

-- Use all the intellect that is available in the group.
-By setting ambitious outcome goals and have the people come up with the solution.
+- Use all the intelligence that is available in the group.
+Set ambitious goals and have people come up with solutions.

 - Instead of making false predictions , first become more reliable.